PayString/paystring-documentation/docs/what-is-payid.md

 ---
-id: welcome-to-payid
+id: what-is-payid
-title: Welcome to PayID
+title: What is PayID?
-sidebar_label: Welcome to PayID
+sidebar_label: What is PayID?
 ---

 With PayID, you use human-readable addresses to transmit value in the currency of your choice.
 The PayID network allows participants to reach one another through a standardized address.
 For example, `alice$example.com` maps to the corresponding URL `https://example.com/alice`.